Teen Drivers

 For more information please call

 According to the National Highway Traffic Safety Administration (NHTSA), inexperience behind the wheel makes teen drivers more susceptible to distraction.
-Norton Children’s Prevention & Wellness offers parents and families information to help teen drivers prevent distracted driving.
+Norton Children’s Prevention & Wellness offers parents and families classes and information to help teen drivers prevent distracted driving.

 What Causes Accidents With Teen Drivers?